ibm-cloud-docs/secure-infrastructure-vpc/override-kms.md

 ## Use existing keys with no KMS
 {: #no-kms-existing-keys}

 To use existing keys without pulling in an existing KMS instance, include the CRN of the key.
 The CRN can refer to a key in the account that is deploying the deployable architecture or in a different account.
 The attributes for existing keys are `name` and `existing_key_crn`.
-When you use an existing key CRN, you must have an authentication policy that allows `block-storage`, `cloud-object-storage`, and `secrets-manager` to access the KMS in the external account.
+When you use an existing key CRN, you must have an authentication policy that allows `block-storage` and `cloud-object-storage`, to access the KMS in the external account.
 For more information, see [Using authorizations to grant access between services](https://cloud.ibm.com/docs/account?topic=account-serviceauth&interface=ui)

 Make sure to omit `key_management.name` and `key_management.resource_group` when you don't want the deployable architecture to create a KMS.
 {: tip}